HenriqueGranatto/service-cli-module/readme.md

-# service-cli-api CLI
+# service-cli-module CLI

-A CLI for service-cli-api.
+A CLI for service-cli-module.

 ## Customizing your CLI